dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 Now you should be able to go back to the configure/build/install step and get the `wavpack` in your plugins registry.

-I hope you'll enjoy the use of `gst-build`, which is for me a very powerful and adaptable tool.
+I hope you'll enjoy the use of `gst-build`, which is for me a very powerful and flexible tool.
 A lot of options can be found in the `gst-build` [README](https://gitlab.freedesktop.org/gstreamer/gst-build/README.md) such as the `update` or the use of GStreamer branches.